Zero Injuries in the Workplace Toolbox Talk

 If you feel that it isn’t worth your time to put in the needed effort, you aren’t going to.
 It is a good idea for your work, and yourself, that you try to change your mindset.
 Try to look at things from a positive outlook and do what you can to work safely.

-Safe Work Environments is The Result of Workers
+Safe Work Environments are the Result of Workers

 As a crew member of a construction site, you are the one who has to take the necessary steps to have a safe environment.
-How you play out your daily tasks and jobs is determined by what happens.
+How you plan out your daily tasks and jobs influences workplace safety.
 It is your job to follow the safety guidelines that have been given to you.

-When an accident, injury, or unfortunate situation occurs at your work, there are many times that certain rules were not followed.
+When an accident, injury, or unfortunate situation occurs at your work, that typically means certain rules were not followed.
 It has been estimated that 80% of the time, the worker is to blame for the situation in some way.
 Each individual worker has the ability to make a difference in the safety of the workplace.